János Erdélyi

-János Erdélyi (1 April 1814 in Nagykapos – 23 January 1868 in Sárospatak) was a Hungarian poet, critic, author, philosopher and ethnographist.
+János Erdélyi (1 April 1814 – 23 January 1868) was a Hungarian poet, critic, author, philosopher and ethnographist.

-He was born in 1814 at Nagykapos, in the county of Ung, and educated at the Protestant college of Sárospatak.
+He was born 1 April 1814 at Nagykapos, in the county of Ung, and educated at the Protestant college of Sárospatak.
 In 1833 he removed to Pest, where he was, in 1839, elected member of the Hungarian Academy of Sciences.
 He began his literary career with poems written in folk style (published in 1844).